204: 6 Questions to Ask When Your Emotions Feel Overwhelming

 [01:40] How to Use the Tools and Questions in This Episode to Manage Overwhelming Emotions

+This first question, “What am I feeling and why does this make sense?” is part of the acknowledgement phase of managing emotions.
+We can use this question as a tool in the moment or we can use it as part of an ongoing process as we're working through recurring overwhelming emotions.
 Alongside this question and the ones to follow, journaling can be extremely helpful to use in your reflections.
 Maybe you aren’t able to get to a journal at that exact moment of overwhelm, or maybe journaling scares you, but creating a regular practice of simply writing things down on paper can be powerful.
 One practice is called “morning pages” (first heard about in The Artist’s Way by Julia Cameron). where you write three pages a day, filling them with anything that’s on your mind.
 This can help ease the tension or discomfort we feel about not knowing what to write.
 You can write your to-do list, jot down how much you hate the act of journaling, note your favorite scripture, or anything else you’d like, without limits.
 The purpose of this practice is to figure out what's going on in our thoughts, and getting them out on a regular basis allows us to take notice and ask ourselves why it makes sense.
 Sometimes ladies that share that they’re afraid to write their thoughts down because others might see them.
 If this is the case, you can always rip up your pages after you write, or you can store them in a safe place.
+It’s important to remember that we are noticing emotions and patterns without judging, remembering that our emotional experiences are already a part of how God sees us.
+He's not afraid of the fact that we have those emotions.
+He made us emotional creatures, and He wants us to have the emotional coping skills we need to notice what we’re feeling and understand why those feelings are present.
+A question for reflection:- How might this overwhelming feeling be related to other situations?

 [10:37] Question #2: Is the Emotion You’re Feeling Based in God’s Truth?

 When we are deep in overwhelming emotions, we can begin to get ourselves even more worked up by putting additional filters onto a situation that could be altering how we see the truth, affecting how overwhelmed we feel about it.
 This is when we want to ask ourselves if the emotions we’re feeling are based in logic and truth.
 God wants us to keep our thoughts focused on what is true, right, and pure, which you can read about in Philippians 4.
 Within these verses, we’re reminded that we can release fearful thoughts and refill our minds by actively focusing on the truth.
 Isaiah 26:3 and Ephesians 6:10-11 are also great reminders of God’s promise of protection and peace.
+Additional questions for reflection:- Am I looking at this through extreme thinking or the fear of the future?

 - Am I putting any false expectations on these unrealistic expectations?